Safest Essential Oils for Toddlers and Children

 Consult with your baby's physician first before using aromatherapy.
 This will ensure that they have no existing allergies and prevent any contra-indications.

 Is it Safe?

 Generally, essential oils are safe for use on various ailments and conditions.
-It utilizes the natural therapeutic properties of the oil to penetrate the central nervous system and affect the peripheral system to alter function and improve overall condition.
-The issue of safety lies in the proper usage and handling of these oils when applying them on an individual, especially on babies.
+It utilizes the natural therapeutic properties of the oil to penetrate the central nervous system and affect the peripheral system to alter the function and improve overall condition.
+The issue of safety lies in the proper usage and handling of these oils when applying them on an individual, especially on children.

 Jojoba oil is popular both as a carrier oil and an essential oil used for skin care.
 Its natural chemical composition is also closely similar to the human sebum.
 Hence, it is generally safe for your skin, even when directly applied.
 This is just one reason why jojoba oil is one of the most recommended type of essential oils for babies and children since it does not cause any harm on their sensitive skin.

 Jojoba oil is also quite effective in treating various skin conditions on children, particularly diaper rashes which is very common in children.
 To cure rashes, you can add a few drops of the oil into your palm and rub it directly against the area affected by rashes.
 Do this often to relieve your child from the rashes without any side effects.

 If you take the time to examine some of the baby products you use, you will notice that lavender essential oil is among the leading ingredients.
 Aside from being a delicate and mild kind of oil, lavender essential oil offers a distinctive aroma that helps to calm your baby's nerves.
 Hence, it is highly suggested for use on toddlers with sleeping disorders.
 Just a few drops of the oil can help your baby relax and induce them to sleep.